Ted0011/c/README.md

   Happy HACKINg?!
 Client and server python file are another thing

-Install python2.7 and copy or run in exe python<>.exe
+Install python2.7 and copy or run in exe python.exe